taylorlapeyre/taylorlapeyre.github.io/about.md

 * I like designing [web applications][2], especially with Rails.
 * I like typography and design.
 * I like [music][3] and playing guitar, especially Jazz guitar.
+* I like using Unix systems and am an advocate for open source software.
 * I like learning new things and becoming an expert at a craft.

 <br>